 Who Needs to Obtain a Private Investigator Bond?

 Private investigator licensing requirements vary between state and local jurisdictions.
 To determine whether you need to obtain a private investigator bond, you should check with your state and local agencies, such as the Department of Public Safety.

 Even if your official job title isn’t private investigator, you may still need a private investigator bond.
 Other jobs that may require a private investigator bond or a similar bond for licensing include investigative assistants, private investigation agencies, private and protective security agencies, and security guards and agencies.

 How Do I Get a Private Investigator Bond?

 You must submit a brief application online to obtain a private investigator bond.
 Once the surety company reviews your application, they will provide a quote for the private investigator bond you need.

 What Does a Private Investigator Bond Cost?

-Each state has its own requirements for licensed private investigators as far as the total bond amount that needs to be posted.
-It is helpful to check with your state or local offices to determine this amount, as it plays a role in how much you pay for a private investigator bond.
-The required bond can range from $2,500 up to $50,000, but you are not responsible for paying the entire amount.
-Instead, the surety company charges a percentage of the bond, often ranging from 1 to 10% of the total.
+The required bond can range from $2,500 to $50,000, but you are not responsible for paying the entire amount.
+The surety company will charge a percentage of the bond, which can range from 1 to 10% of the total.